 So if you’re feeling that, you’re feeling like “Maybe my experience so far has been motherhood and I know that it has prepared me and given me experience and insight, and compassion, and empathy that I wouldn’t have had from any other experience besides motherhood, and it’s prepared me for what comes next”, and that can be directly related to something that you’ve learned through motherhood, in motherhood, maybe you created a baby formula that the world really needs or pre-schools, or maybe it’s just to help you have more compassion and strength for whatever it is that you do choose to do.

-But I needed to say that because I know this is such a huge block for so many women especially in the Baby Boomer generation, and never feel like it’s too late, it’s never too late for you to find your Purpose, as long as you are alive your Purpose is there.
+But I needed to say that because I know this is such a huge block for so many women especially in the Baby Boomer generation, and never feel like it’s too late, it’s never too late for you to find out your multiple Purposes, as long as you are alive your Purpose is there.
 And for so many people, they may begin these explorations in the second half of their life, and that’s perfect, and that’s actually related to their Dharma too.

 So, in conclusion, we all have multiple purposes.
 We have purposes in the roles we play; we have purposes in the way that we show up, but our unique expression of how we show up in all these experiences is what our Dharma is.